aczietlow/goGoPing/README.md

 # GoGoPing

-A rewrite of the ping application from C to go
+A rewrite of the ping application from C to go.
+Create a tool that is useful in debugging connections to the Internet.

 ## But Why Though?